Listen to This Article:

 Devise a Marketing Plan

-It’s likely that investors will review your proposed “marketing mix” as part of your business plan.
-The purpose of this is to see how you’ll acquire new customers and keep them loyal through inbound and outbound marketing tactics—combined with paid media.
-Make sure it’s thorough and covers effective strategies such as social media marketing, branding, email marketing, SEO, and more.
+Investors will likely want to see a proposed “marketing mix” as part of your business plan.
+The purpose of this is to gauge how you’ll acquire new customers and keep them loyal through inbound and outbound marketing tactics—combined with paid media.
+Make sure your marketing plan is thorough and covers effective strategies such as social media marketing, branding, email marketing, SEO, and more.

 3. Choose a Prime Location

 What’s one key factor in how restaurants can make money?
 Location.
-This alone can make or break the success of your restaurant.
-Why?
-Because location can hold the power to attract your niche target audience.
+Location can hold the power to attract your niche target audience.
 If your restaurant is located on a naturally busy street with lots of organic foot traffic, this can help you attract new customers—visibility is critical.

 Essential Location Factors to Consider